swehner/foos/Readme.md

 python3 foos.py
 ```

-When running in X11 it's often usefule to change the window size changing the scaling factor (-s 3 runs at 1/3 of the size)
+When running in X11 it's often useful to change the window size changing the scaling factor (-s 3 runs at 1/3 of the size)
 ```
 python3 foos.py -s 3
 ```